quicwg/base-drafts/draft-ietf-quic-tls.md

 QUIC derives packet encryption keys in the same way as TLS 1.3:
-Each encryption level/direction pair has a secret value, which is then used to derive the traffic keys using as described in {{TLS13}}; Section 7.3.
+Each encryption level/direction pair has a secret value, which is then used to derive the traffic keys using as described in {{TLS13}}, Section 7.3.

-The keys for the Initial encryption level are computed based on the client's first Destination Connection Id, as described in
+The keys for the Initial encryption level are computed based on the client's initial Destination Connection ID, as described in
 {{initial-secrets}}.

-The keys for the remaining encryption level are computed in the same fashion as the corresponding TLS keys (see {{TLS13}}; Section 7), except that the label for HKDF-Expand-Label uses the prefix "quic " rather than "tls 13".
+The keys for the remaining encryption level are computed in the same fashion as the corresponding TLS keys (see {{TLS13}}; Section 7), except that the label for HKDF-Expand-Label uses the prefix "quic " rather than "tls13".
 The purpose of this change is to provide key separation between TLS and QUIC, so that TLS stacks can avoid exposing TLS record protection keys.